buehler/dotnet-operator-sdk/docs/docs/controller.md

 ## Requeue

-The controller's methods have a return value of <xref:KubeOps.Operator.Controller.Results.ResourceControllerResult>.
+The controller's methods (reconcile) have a return value of <xref:KubeOps.Operator.Controller.Results.ResourceControllerResult>.
 There are multiple ways how a result of a controller can be created:

 - `null`: The controller will not requeue your entity / event.